Once again, President Biden has reversed the immigration course taken by the Trump Administration regarding the Temporary Protection program.

 Temporary Protected Status For Somalia is our country’s oldest TPS program.
 Yet, conditions have not improved enough for Somalis to return safely to their homeland.

-According to Alejandro Mayorkas, director of the U.S Department of Homeland Security, the extension of TPS is warranted because the conditions in Somalia that prompted the TPS designation remain ongoing and have been exacerbated in recent years.
+On January 12, 2023, Alejandro Mayorkas, director of the U.S Department of Homeland Security, extended and redesignated Temporary Protected Status for Somalia because the conditions in Somalia that prompted the original TPS designation remain ongoing and have been exacerbated in recent years.

 Based on this review, the Department of Homeland Security determined the 18-month extension was appropriate.